-- SFTP (secure file transfer protocol) for bulk data transfer – available in early 2018
+- SFTP (secure file transfer protocol) for bulk data transfer - expected to be available in May 2018

-- Free ‘CertAbility’ mobile/tablet app for iOS and Android – available in early 2018
+- Free ‘CertAbility’ mobile/tablet app for iOS and Android - available in February 2018

 - API (application programming interface) for bulk data transfer - expected to be available in May 2018.